Saltburn-by-the-Sea: Sport

-Sports played in Saltburn include cricket, bowls and tennis also played at the Club in Marske Mill Lane.

-The club has existed for over 100 years and is nearly as old as the town itself.

-New facilities were provided in 2002 with financial help from the Lottery.
+Sports played in Saltburn include cricket and bowls; tennis also played at the club in Marske Mill Lane, which has existed for over a century and is nearly as old as the town itself.
+New facilities were provided in 2002, with financial help from the National Lottery.

 The Saltburn Cricket Club play in the NYSD league.
+In July 2026, a fielding Saltburn player was suspended after allegedly clicking his fingers to emulate the sound of a ball clipping a bat to get the batter out in a second XI Division 2 match - in an incident viewed over 7.5 million times online.

 The North Riding Duck Race is held each year on 1 August to celebrate Yorkshire Day.

-The winner receives the Colin Holt Cup, named in honour of the late Colin Holt, for many years the Chairman of the Yorkshire Ridings Society.
-A prize is given also for the duck with the most original name.
+The winner receives the Colin Holt Cup, named in honour of the late chairman of the Yorkshire Ridings Society; a prize is given also for the duck with the most original name.

-The coastline is known for national surfing events held during the autumn and winter months, attracting competitors from England, Scotland and Wales.
+The coastline is known for national surfing events held during the autumn and winter months, attracting competitors from across Great Britain.

 Culture and events

-Annual events include the Saltburn Custom Classic Car Show—a lower prom display of mostly American cars—and the Saltburn Festival of Folk Music, Dance and Song.
+Annual events include the Saltburn Custom Classic Car Show, a lower prom display of mostly American cars, and the Saltburn Festival of Folk Music, Dance and Song.
+A farmers' market is held on the second Saturday of each month.